 Some of the benefits with PEX include:

-- Better water pressure (less fittings are used) .You can buy it in 20' straight 100' roll and 300' rolls.
+- Better water pressure (fewer fittings are used).You can buy it in 20' straight 100' roll and 300' rolls.
 It's perfect for water services from the street to the house.

 - Flexibility is one of its best features.
 You can make turns (not more than manufacturer recommendations for radius) without the use of fittings.
 This is especially critical for ground settling after your water service has been installed.